carmonalab/STACAS/README.md

 Find a tutorial for `STACAS` in a complete Seurat integration pipeline at: [STACAS Tutorial](https://carmonalab.github.io/STACAS/tutorial.html)

-To run the code of the tutorial on your machine, download the demo repository: [STACAS.demo](https://gitlab.unil.ch/carmona/STACAS.demo)
+To run the code of the tutorial on your machine, download the demo repository: [STACAS Tutorial repo](https://gitlab.unil.ch/carmona/STACAS.demo)

 ### Documentation